Drag the slide bar to change the pressures.

 In the valve diagram shown the orifice size is controlled by the displacement of the spool opening or closing the triangular notch in the spool between ports P and A.

 Valve dynamics are controlled by orifice restrictions within the design.
-In the valve shown the spool movement is delayed by how long it takes for the fluid volume held within a end chamber to flow across an orifice at the T port.
+In the valve shown the spool movement is delayed by how long it takes for the fluid volume held within an end chamber to flow through an orifice at the T port.

 Smaller valves are often used to control the pilot flows of larger valves.
 Sometimes valves need to move very quickly to give a fast response while other times valve switching speeds may need to be slowed down to provide more stable operation.